xelaoliver/quizlet-match-solver/README.md

 # Information

-On my daily daily driver, I can complete a match in 2.2 seconds using the C++ version and 2.4 seconds using the Python version.
+On my daily daily driver, I can complete a match in 2.2 seconds using the C++ version (although this one has issues) and 2.4 seconds using the Python version.
 I doubt that I'll be able to program a faster way to solve these because I had to add delay between mouse clicks to let Quizlet correctly register them.
 Both versions of this solver work by encoding text into UTF-8 for parsing, so this can solve matches in different languages.

 ## Beware